Cbyernus/SteamVR/Driver-Factory-Function.md

 Every driver dynamic library needs to implement the standard driver factory function and use it to return implementations of the OpenVR driver interfaces.
+This function is the entry-point for every driver.

 A typical factory function looks like this: